 We may feel we lack control over the rest of life and only in sensuality can we express our true wants.
 That is setbacks in our other desires leads to a compensating and rather joyless indulgence in food or whatever it may be.
 When we choose pleasure over health we end up losing both in the long term.

-We may be so alienated from our body that we literally force feed it food – or what passes for food – far in excess of what it requires.
-We are poorly related, aware or at peace with our surroundings and eat to escape from them.
-We can’t eat or get away from the here and now fast enough.
+That is, our mental conflicts play out by using the body as a battlefield.
+We may be so alienated from our body and mind as to seek distraction constantly as a reflex.
+More generally we are poorly related, aware or at peace with our surroundings and can’t get away from the here and now fast enough.

 The contradiction of the frantic search for pleasure is its overload coarsens and degrades the very senses it worships.
 Degraded sensibility leads to a shallow less complete experience that in compensation triggers even more compulsion; more becomes less.
 We have traded quality for quantity, a dubious exchange indeed.

 A further contradiction of our eating culture is we prefer to be distracted from it at the moment of consumption through reading, TV, conversation or whatever else is at hand.
 It’s another sign that eating is more about diversion from the here and now than real hunger and indeed studies have shown distracted eaters will consume more.
 It’s as if we bought tickets for an expensive concert and then when we got there turned the seats around looking away from the stage.

 The entertainment “industry” which includes the industrial processing of food stands for a larger culture of dissipation, an entire philosophy of distraction from reality.
 At best it’s harmless diversion, at worst it distorts and infantilizes, regressing the individual to an oblivious engulfer of stimulation, a “consumer” indeed but who is actually being consumed?